systeminit/si/DEV_DOCS.md

 ### Windows

 Using native Windows is not supported at this time, but may be desired in the future.
-However, [WSL2](https://learn.microsoft.com/en-us/windows/wsl/) on Windows 10 and Windows 11 is officially supported on both x86_64 (amd64) and aarch64 (arm64) architectures.
-In order to work with `nix`, `systemd` may need to be enabled in your WSL2 distro of choice.
+However, [WSL2](https://learn.microsoft.com/en-us/windows/wsl/) on Windows should work, but `systemd` may need to be enabled in your WSL2 distro of choice.

 On WSL2, you will likely hit the file descriptor limit, which requires user intervention.
 We have a section further down that describes how to intervene.